fico-xpress/insight-dashboards/readme.md

 </vdl-section>
 ```
 ### Adding a refresh button
 The data held by the dashboard scenario may fall out of date as the state of the app evolves.
 One solution is to add a refresh button which re-executes the data collection.
+A dedicated refresh button integrated with the custom overlay is provided.
 ```html
 <dashboard-refresh-button mode="loadDashboard"></dashboard-refresh-button>
 ```